port-labs/incident-lambda-runner-example/README.md

 ## Setup

 1. Clone this repository to your local machine.
-2. Install the required packages listed in the `requirements.txt` file in the `lambda_layer` library - you may use `deploy-layers` helper script to deploy the layers.
+2. Install the required packages listed in the `requirements.txt` file in the `lambda_layer` library - you may use `deploy-layers.sh` helper script to deploy the layers.
 3. Create a new Lambda function in the AWS console. - you may use `deploy-function.sh` helper script to deploy the function.
 4. Adjust the function's timeout to 5 minutes.
 5. Connect the layers to the function.